FedericoRuiz97/kaggle_movies/README.md

 # Challenge Kaggle Movies
-This challenge was developed for Kueski, focusing on feature engineering rather than modeling.
+This challenge was developed for Kueski, focusing on feature engineering.
+More details on feature designing at the end of this file!

 Files structure:
 * raw_data: folder with kaggle movies data